Lady Forrest (pilot boat)

 Lady Forrest is a preserved pilot boat used in Fremantle Harbour from 1903 to 1967.
-It is currently displayed in the Western Australian Maritime Museum in Fremantle.
+It is currently displayed in the WA Maritime Museum in Fremantle, Australia.

 History

 Lady Forrest was ordered by the Harbour and Light Department for use by the newly created Fremantle Harbour Trust, replacing the Rottnest-Fremantle pilot Atlantic, which became a fishing boat, and an insufficient earlier pilot, Pelican, built in 1900.
 Atlantic and other pilots were replaced upon a state inquiry into pilot and coastal services after two major tragedies involving the wrecking of Carlisle Castle and City of York in 1899 with a combined death toll of 17 people.